privong/prediction_tracker/README.md

 `racket update_predictions.rkt help` will provide instructions on how to add/update predictions and log outcomes.
 [Brier scores](https://en.wikipedia.org/wiki/Brier_score) are currently computed when outcomes are entered.
-More comprehensive Brier score reporting will be developed in the figure (score as a function of time, average Brier scores, etc.).
+More comprehensive Brier score reporting will be developed in the future (score as a function of time, average Brier scores, etc.).

 ## Requirements